AaronCarton/FigmaPlugin/README.md

 # Introduction

-Propertize was conceived with the reason of replacing complex and culttered data tables on the wiki with a Figma plugin directly applicable to desings.
+Propertize was conceived with the reason of replacing complex and cluttered data tables on the wiki with a Figma plugin directly applicable to desings.
 This allows the client to easily evaluate the data model alongside the design and facilitate discussion.

 Propertize is a Figma plugin to bridge the gap between design and data for the delaware designers.
 With Propertize, designers can now incorporate real data into their designs, providing them with a more accurate sense of how the final product will look like and function.